davidaparicio/devsecops-workshop/petstore/audit/README.md

 # Improvements

-All right, after a short interview with the product guy, you can gather the following information regarding the specification :
+All right, after a short interview with the tech lead guy, you can gather the following information regarding the specification :

 Server :